Chapter 13.22

 28. All structures shall be protected by a full NFPA 13 compliant fire sprinkler system.

-29. Non-combustible siding and roofing materials for all structures and enclosed under floor areas are required.
+29. Noncombustible siding and roofing materials for all structures and enclosed under-floor areas are required.

-a) Roofs shall have at least Class B roof covering or an approved noncombustible roof covering.
+a.
+Roofs shall have at least class B roof covering or an approved noncombustible roof covering.
 For roof coverings where the profile allows a space between the roof covering and roof decking, the space at the eave ends shall be fire stopped to preclude entry of flames or embers.

-c) Gutters and downspouts should generally be avoided, but if used shall be constructed of noncombustible material.
+c.
+Gutters and downspouts should generally be avoided, but if used shall be constructed of noncombustible material.

-d) Exterior walls of buildings or structures shall be constructed with materials approved for a minimum of one-hour-rated fire-resistive construction on the exterior side or constructed with approved non-combustible materials.
+d.
+Exterior walls of buildings or structures shall be constructed with materials approved for a minimum of one-hour-rated fire-resistive construction on the exterior side or constructed with approved noncombustible materials.
 Such material shall extend from the top of the foundation to the underside of the roof sheathing.

 Exception: Heavy timber or log wall construction.

-e) Buildings or structures shall have all under-floor areas enclosed to the ground, with exterior walls in accordance with (d) above.
+e.
+Buildings or structures shall have all under-floor areas enclosed to the ground, with exterior walls in accordance with subsection (G)(30)(d) of this section.

-Exception: Complete enclosure may be omitted where the underside of all exposed floors and all exposed structural columns, beams and supporting walls are protected as required for exterior one-hour rated fire-resistive construction or heavy timber construction.
+Exception: Complete enclosure may be omitted where the underside of all exposed floors and all exposed structural columns, beams and supporting walls are protected as required for exterior one-hour-rated fire-resistive construction or heavy timber construction.

-f) Unenclosed accessory structures attached to buildings with habitable spaces and projections, such as decks, shall be a minimum of one-hour-rated fire-resistive construction, heavy timber construction or constructed with approved noncombustible materials.
-When the attached structure is located and constructed so that the structure or any portion thereof projects over a descending slope surface greater than 10 percent, the area below the structure shall have all under-floor areas enclosed to within 6 inches of the ground, with exterior wall construction in accordance with (d) above.
+f.
+Unenclosed accessory structures attached to buildings with habitable spaces and projections, such as decks, shall be a minimum of one-hour-rated fire-resistive construction, heavy timber construction or constructed with approved noncombustible materials.
+When the attached structure is located and constructed so that the structure or any portion thereof projects over a descending slope surface greater than ten percent, the area below the structure shall have all under-floor areas enclosed to within six inches of the ground, with exterior wall construction in accordance with subsection (G)(30)(d) of this section.

-Exception: Complete enclosure may be omitted where the underside of all exposed floors and all exposed structural columns, beams and supporting walls are protected as required for exterior one-hour rated fire-resistive construction or heavy timber construction, or constructed with approved non-combustible materials.
+Exception: Complete enclosure may be omitted where the underside of all exposed floors and all exposed structural columns, beams and supporting walls are protected as required for exterior one-hour-rated fire-resistive construction or heavy timber construction, or constructed with approved noncombustible materials.

-h) Exterior doors shall be approved noncombustible construction, solid core wood not less than 1 ¾ inch thick, or have a fire-protection rating of not less than 20 minutes.
-Windows within doors and glazed doors shall be in accordance with (d) above.
+h.
+Exterior doors shall be approved noncombustible construction, solid core wood not less than one-and-three-fourths-inch thick, or have a fire-protection rating of not less than twenty minutes.
+Windows within doors and glazed doors shall be in accordance with subsection (G)(30)(d) of this section.

 13.22.040 Official approval.

-All projects proposed utilizing the alternative standards of this Chapter 13.22 shall be approved in conjunction with a plat or an official site plan pursuant to the provisions of this code in recordable form which shall be binding upon the owners of the real property, their heirs and assigns.
+All projects proposed utilizing the alternative standards of this chapter shall be approved in conjunction with a plat or an official site plan pursuant to the provisions of this code in recordable form which shall be binding upon the owners of the real property, their heirs and assigns.
 Such plat or official site plan shall include a specific land clearing and tree retention plan, which shall be referenced upon the face of the plat, or binding site plan.
 All development of the land, site design, landscaping, natural drainage features, habitat protection, stormwater design and the design, placement and size of housing or other buildings and any additional site features shall be consistent with the approved plat or site plan.
 Any changes will require a formal application and amendment of either the plat or the official adopted site plan pursuant to the provisions of the Tumwater Municipal Code.

 (Ord.
 O2000-010, Added, 04/02/2002)